botworld-wiki/beatburger.github.io/_bots/froggy.md

 ---
 layout: bot
-contributors: "Hex, Soft, BloodxReaper"
+contributors: "Hex, Soft, BloodxReaper, O.J"
-updatedAt: "2021-12-30"
+updatedAt: "2022-07-07"

 title: "Froggy (Rare Evader)"
 name: "Froggy"
-description: "Inside the body of a frog, surprisingly Froggy does not hop usually, just waddles most of the time.
-With various abilities and high utility the bot has, Froggy serves pretty well in the early game.
-Unfortunately it falls off kinda hard when late game appears.
-The middle of the road bot, not bad at everything but also doesn’t excel at anything.\n\n\n"
+description: "Inside the body of a frog, surprisingly Froggy doesn't usually hop, mostly just waddles.
+The middle of the road bot, not bad at everything but also doesn’t excel at anything.\n- High utility bot (a combination of sub dps and support)\n- Serves well early game, falls back late game\n- Can be quite to very annoying at some point"
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873397603478417438/froggy.png"
 breadcrumbs:
   Bots: "/bots"